Getting Started and Posting a Beacon Alert:

 |Recognizing good teamwork||Providing positive feedback on assignments|

-- The Director of Student Success might follow-up with the individual who posted the alert, requesting more information.
+- Student Success Center staff might follow-up with the individual who posted the alert, requesting more information.

-- A reach out to the students will be made, notifying them that an alert was posted and they may be in academic danger for a particular class(es).
+- A success coach will reach out to the student, notifying them that an alert was posted and they may be in academic danger for a particular class(es).

-- The student will either respond with an action to remedy the situation or the student may meet with the Director of Student Success to create a plan of action.
+- The student will either respond with an action to remedy the situation or the student may meet with a Success Coach in the Student Success Center to create a academic plan.

-- Once a solution has been made the Director of Student Success will lower the alert and write a comment about the solution.
+- Once a solution has been made the Director of the Student Success Center will lower the alert** and write an update under the alert.

-It is important to note that with the volume of alerts, the individual who wrote the alert may not receive an update until the alert is lowered.
+**It is important to note that with the volume of alerts, the individual who wrote the alert may not receive an update until the alert is lowered.
 On occasion and depending on the situation with the student, the alert may not be lowered until the end of the semester.
-If you would like an update about the student you placed an alert on, please feel free to contact the Director of Student Success.
+If you have not seen activity with the alert and would like and update on the specific student, please feel free to contact the Director of the Student Success Center.